ruby/rdoc/RI.md

 - <i>Static mode</i>:
   In general, `ri` responds in its static mode if a _name_ is given;
-  it prints and exits (as in the examples above).
+  it outputs and exits (as in the examples above).
   See {Static Mode}[rdoc-ref:RI.md@Static+Mode].
 - <i>Interactive mode</i>:
   In general, `ri` enters its interactive mode if no _name_ is given;
-  in interactive mode, `ri` prints and waits for another command:
+  in interactive mode, `ri` outputs and waits for another command:

     ```sh
     $ ri